multiburo/mb-positions/frontend-engineer.md

 ### You shall...
 * **_not_** pass[^5] the opportunity to check the rest of this posting
+* not need english, we use it just for fun.
 * Implement visual elements into product web pages
 * Create concepts, wireframes, mockups and prototypes that lead to intuitive user experiences.
 * Implement new features and functionality based on user stories and business insights